|Project leads||Professor Minhua Eunice Ma, Anna Mankee-Williams and Professor Kam Bhui|

 - Dr Mina Fazel, Associate Professor School-based mental health interventions, Oxford University

-- Professor Nicola Shaugnessy, Contemporary performance, autobiography, applied and socially engaged theatre with specialist research interests in the neurodiverse population.
+- Professor Nicola Shaugnessy, Kent University, contemporary performance, autobiography, applied and socially engaged theatre with specialist research interests in the neurodiverse population.

 - Dr Sania Shakoor Lecturer in Mental Health, Centre for Psychiatry, QMUL